Z Nation

-Z Nation is an American horror television series that aired on Syfy, created by Karl Schaefer and Craig Engler, and was produced by The Asylum.
+Z Nation is an American horror television series created by Karl Schaefer and Craig Engler that aired on Syfy from 2014 to 2018, and was produced by The Asylum.
 The first season of 13 episodes premiered on September 12, 2014.
-Z Nation was filmed in the Spokane, Washington, area.
+Z Nation was filmed in the Spokane, Washington area.

 On June 16, 2016, Syfy announced that Z Nation's third season would be preceded by a TV movie, set prior to the climax of season 2 and introducing central characters for the third season.
 However, the movie was instead presented as the first two episodes of the season, the two-part "No Mercy".

 On December 15, 2017, Syfy renewed the series for a fifth season, which premiered on October 5, 2018.
 On December 22, 2018, Syfy cancelled the series after five seasons.
 The 68th and final episode aired on December 28, 2018, concluding the five-season series.

+In March 2024, The Asylum made a post on Twitter that suggested a sixth season of Z Nation might be in the works.

 Premise

 Z Nation begins three years into a zombie apocalypse caused by a virus that has already killed most humans.
-In the days just before society fell apart, Murphy was one of three inmates at Portsmouth Naval Prison in Kittery, Maine, who were unwilling participants in a government-approved experiment.
-Each inmate was given a different test vaccine.
-Murphy was the only one to survive the vaccine injection.
-He is the only known survivor of a zombie bite who did not turn into a zombie, and his blood contains antibodies that are humankind's last and best hope for a vaccine.
+In the days just before society fell apart, Alvin Bernard Murphy was one of three inmates at Portsmouth Naval Prison in Kittery, Maine, who were participants in a government-approved experiment.
+Each inmate was given a different test vaccine, however Murphy was the only one to survive the vaccine injection.
+After the Prison falls to the zombies, the head of the experiment and her staff evacuate and leave Murphy behind.
+As such he is bitten multiple times and is the only known survivor of a zombie bite who did not turn into a zombie.
+His blood contains antibodies that are humankind's last and best hope for a vaccine.
 However, he seems to be mutating into some form of hybrid between zombie and human—his skin is shedding and his body turning blue, and he seems to be able to control and even mesmerize certain types of zombies that he encounters; yet he has not turned into a full zombie and still maintains control of himself.

-The series revolves around his travels with a small group of survivors being led through the apocalypse by Simon "Citizen Z" Cruller, who watches the world from his multiple computers.
-The group is looking to use him to solve the zombie pandemic.
+The series revolves around his travels with a small group of survivors being led through the apocalypse by Lieutenant Roberta Warren and Simon "Citizen Z" Cruller, an NSA hacker with nearly unlimited radio and computer access.
 The group must transport Murphy from New York to the world's last known functioning Centers for Disease Control research lab in California.
 However, Murphy harbors a dark secret about his condition that threatens them all.